dcspaul/HaskellSF/ReadMe.md

 	cabal install MissingH
 	cabal install Safe

-There are multiple Build directories for the different versions of Haskell (eg. 7.6 and 7.8).
-The default Makefile build target currently uses version 7.6.

-The files in the Build directories have the "platform" appended to the names to support builds on multiple platforms.
-Eg. "hsf-Linux-x86_64.hs".
-The file "hsf" is linked to the binary for the current platform.
+The Bin directory may contain binaries for different platforms & different versions of Haskell.

-The default target builds on the current platform.
+The default Makefile target builds on the current platform.
 The "remote" target can do a build on a remote machine (and retrieve the result).
+Platform-specific Build directories are created for the compile.

 Paul Anderson
 <dcspaul@ed.ac.uk>